-We understand that experiencing a consent incident or issue can be a traumatic and confusing issue.
+We understand that consent incidents or issues can be a traumatic and confusing experience.
 It may take some time to process and understand fully what has occurred.
 However, we do encourage individuals to report these instances to us as soon as possible.
 We request this because the sooner we are aware of an issue, the quicker we can address it.

 Consent related issues are handled directly by the organization's leaders (Barak and Sheba), and may also include the Consent Representative (MsDemanda).

-There are a few circumstances you may find yourself in when reporting a consent issue is necessary.
+You may find yourself in circumstances when it is necessarily to report a consent issue.
 To make this process easier for you, we have broken it down into sections.

 Reporting an Issue That Occurred at an Adventures in Sexuality Run Event & The Investigation Process

 We ask that you immediately let us know of any consent related issues that occur during an Adventures in Sexuality run event.
 To do